christieewen/notes/github/README.md

 # Two-factor authentication or SAML sign on

 Generate a personal token as password.
-See instructions for the https (recommended): https://help.github.com/articles/which-remote-url-should-i-use/
+See instructions for cloning with HTTPS URLS (recommended): https://help.github.com/articles/which-remote-url-should-i-use/

 ```